Babagahummus (a Baba Ganoush Hummus Hybrid)

 Instructions

 1. Cut the eggplant in half lengthwise and set it cut-side up on a sheet tray.
-Give the two cut sides a very generous drizzle of olive oil and sprinkle of sea salt.
+Drizzle the two cut sides very generously with olive oil and sprinkle with sea salt.

-4. To a food processor, add the charred eggplant innards, chick peas, tahini, lemon juice, spices, and salt.
-Process until you have a smooth, rich texture; it will take a few minutes in a high-power food processor.
+5. To a food processor, add the charred eggplant innards, chickpeas, tahini, lemon juice, spices, and salt.
+Process until the texture is rich and smooth.
 If needed, add a splash of olive oil or water to help bring it together.

 Leave a Comment